 2. Go to Blackacre State Nature Preserve – There are tons of photo opps with breathtaking backdrops for your fall favorite photo times with your family.
 Just walking along the grounds, seeing the animals up close, and even going to the feedings on Saturday mornings is fun in the cool crisp air of autumn.
 There’s no better time to take a hike than in the fall in Louisville and Blackacre has some great trails with beautiful views of tree lines and waterfalls.
 It’s a must this time of year.
 They also host special events and farm animal feedings.

 3. Roadside Farm Markets

 – One of our favorite things to do in the fall is hitting up the local roadside markets for special autumnal season goodies.
 Check out this list of certified roadside markets in Jefferson County

 and Oldham County

 .
 You can go pumpkin picking, but not always at the hugely crowded pumpkin patches all over the area.
 My favorite roadside market near our home in Jeffersontown is Tower View Farm and Nursery

 .
 They have tons of pumpkins, gourds, apples, mums, hay barrels, and more for your fall decorating needs.
 They have wagons set up for the kids to pull around the property while you pick out some neat pumpkins.
 They also usually offer quick hayrides back to the back of their property where you can “pick” a pumpkin from their backyard.
 It’s fabulous!

 4. St. James Court Art Fair

 – October 5,6,7 – No top 10 fall list is complete without including St. James Court Art Fair.
-It’s a must-do and is always a great chance to take in the historic sites and walkways through Old Louisville.
+It’s a must-do and that’s why it’s on our list for top 10 things to do this fall and is always a great chance to take in the historic sites and walkways through Old Louisville.
 Stop by Dizzy Whiz when you’re done for a great dive experience!

 5. The Parklands of Floyds Fork Turkey Run Park